sethzhangjs/sethzhangjs.github.io/_pages/about.md

 ---
 About me
 ======
 Hi!
-My name is Jiashuo Zhang (张家硕), also known as Seth.
+My name is Jiashuo Zhang.

 Education